ChangyuLNeu/Darray/README.md

 ## Introduction
 The Darray is a 2-dimensional data structure which is used for data preprocessing.
 It is inspired by Dataframe in Pandas

-It is built by a two-levels nested(两层嵌套??) list(as list of lists).
+It is built by a two-level nested list(as a list of lists).
 Every column is stored in a inner list and all of columns are store in a outer list.

 The type of data in Darray is numeric.